oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 ## Method List:
 ### make(_[$arElementIDList = []]_)
-  * arElementIDList - array of element ID
+  * arElementIDList - array with element IDs

 Static method.
 Used to create new object of  ElementCollection class.
 ```php